 There are a few basic ways to handle more than, say, four characters in a scene.
 The easiest is to simply not do it.
-This is normally my preferred method because I like to keep things focused on specific characters, pairings, or small events.
+This is normally my preferred solution because I like to keep things focused on specific characters, pairings, or small events.

 But there are always exceptions, and I do occasionally bite the bullet and write anything up to eight characters.
 Or even ten to twelve in very rare situations.
 So let’s go over some of the ways I handle this when necessary.

 Split the Group for the Whole Chapter/Scene: